Know the Truth About Your Workplace with Employee Engagement Surveys

 A happy or satisfied employee isn’t necessarily engaged.
 An employee might be happy, but that doesn’t mean they work productively to benefit the organization.
 A satisfied employee might show up for work without complaint but may be uninspired to put in the hard yards on their own.

 An engaged employee shows up to work every day with purpose.
 They’re dedicated to performing well, show a collaborative attitude, and have good communication with their co-workers.
-In addition, they show a deep commitment to the organization’s goals and take or give feedback positively to help the company succeed.
+In addition, they demonstrate a deep commitment to the organization’s goals and provide constructive feedback to help the company succeed.

 Why do an Employee Engagement Survey?

-An employee engagement survey helps you initiate intimate conversations with employees to pinpoint underlying issues getting in the way as they work towards their goals and the company’s goals.
+An employee engagement survey helps you initiate intimate conversations with employees to pinpoint underlying issues that hinder their progress towards both personal and company goals.
 An employee engagement survey can help you keep a thriving workplace.

 1. Measure Employee Engagement

-Employee engagement surveys help you see what it is about your workplace that keeps employees going and wanting to contribute to the vision and mission.
+Employee engagement surveys help you understand what aspects of your workplace motivate employees to contribute to the vision and mission.
 If employees are engaged, they find their work more purposeful and meaningful and are likely to be more reliable.

-If employees are disengaged, you have to dig deeper to determine where the disconnect is between yourself, them, and the organization as a whole.
+If employees are disengaged, you need to dig deeper to identify the disconnect between you, them, and the organization as a whole.
 Whether it’s recognition, career progression, employment benefits, salary, or work-life balance, a survey can give clear results.

-Perhaps you have the right people, but not everyone is put in the right role.
-Maybe there are roadblocks within employee training and development.
-Whatever the problem, it’s important to fix it where you can and regularly check in with the employees for feedback to improve.
+You may have the right people, but not everyone is put in the proper role.
+There may be roadblocks within employee training and development.
+Whatever the problem, it’s essential to address it where possible and regularly check in with employees for feedback to improve.

 In addition, an engagement survey can help you determine where your organization excels.
 For example, you may notice one department with exceptionally high engagement levels.
 The employees are happy and satisfied with their managers, and as a result, they are the best-performing team in the organization.
-This synergy within the team may showcase the power of enterprise collaboration, where team members are working cohesively, sharing ideas, and supporting one another to achieve outstanding results.
+This synergy within the team showcases the power of enterprise collaboration, where team members work cohesively, share ideas, and support one another to achieve outstanding results.

 3. Build a Community Where Employees are Heard and Valued